 Previously study suggests that lack of independence is an obstacle to satisfactory internal audit performance in some developed countries.
 In Sudan, Brierley et al. (2001) suggest that internal audit should report to the highest level within the organization to ensure that corrective action is taken to implement internal audit recommendation.
 On the other hand, Van der Schyf (2000) noted the lack of independence of internal audit in South African public sector as an issue facing internal audit function.
 In particular, he identified concerns regarding lines of communication and levels of reporting and their implications for independence.
-In Malaysia, Baharud-din et al. (2014) found that, there were significant positive relationships among the factors analysed in this study such as auditor competency, auditors' independence and objectivity and management support the effectiveness of internal audit in public sector.
-Thus, the effectiveness of internal audit will depend strongly to the attributes of the factors analysed in this study.
-To ensure effectiveness, the internal Shariah auditors should have an independent mental attitude.
+In Malaysia, Baharud-din et al. (2014) found that, there were significant positive relationships among the factors analysed in this study such as auditor competency, auditors' independence and objectivity and management support the effectiveness of internal audit reports should be presented, reviewed and endorsed by SSBs of IFIs.
+The internal Shariah auditors should have an independent mental attitude.
 Internal Shariah auditors must strive to maintain a high level of independence to retain the confidence of the users relying on their reports (Rahman, 2011).